ryanseddon/redux-debounced/README.md

 import createDebounce from 'redux-debounced';
 import rootReducer from './reducers/index';

-// create a store that has redux-thunk middleware enabled const createStoreWithMiddleware = applyMiddleware( createDebounce()
+// create a store that has redux-debounced middleware enabled const createStoreWithMiddleware = applyMiddleware( createDebounce()
 )(createStore);